azoth-lang/azoth.language.design/reference-capabilities.md

 ## No Exclusive Mutation

-It is reasonable to imaging having a reference capability that allows other read aliases but has exclusive mutation access (i.e. no other mutable references).
+It is reasonable to imagine having a reference capability that allows other read aliases but has exclusive mutation access (i.e. no other mutable references).
 This is called transitional (`trn`) in Pony and was tentatively given the keyword `xmut` in Azoth.
 Having this would provide more precise types for mutable iterators.
 Without it, mutable iterators need to reference the collection with